supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Configure_Pipelines_as_Code_with_YAML.md

     - In the **App Service name** dropdown list, select the name of the web app you deployed earlier in the lab.

+      > **Note**: If you faced fallowing issue `Failed to obtain the Json Web Token(JWT) using service principal client ID` from the **Azure subscription**, select the Azure subscription into which you deployed the Azure resources earlier in the lab, click **Authorize**, once the authication has been completed make sure to select latest generated **Service connection**

     - In the **Package or folder** text box, **update** the Default Value to `$(Build.ArtifactStagingDirectory)/**/Web.zip`

     - In the **Application and Configuration Settings** at **App Settings** add `-UseOnlyInMemoryDatabase true -ASPNETCORE_ENVIRONMENT Development`